 Cupping & Gua Sha

 Cupping facilitates release in the body’s soft tissues by using suction to promote softening and healing in adherent and restricted tissue.
-This suction is a method of tissue decompression, pulling blood and fluid up to the dermis layer of the skin where it becomes oxygenated, relieving stagnation in the deeper tissue; the deeper layers of tissue are replenished by fresh blood and fluid in the newly decompressed tissue to promote healing and hydration.
+This suction is a method of tissue decompression, pulling blood and fluid up to the dermis layer of the skin where it becomes oxygenated, relieving stagnation in the deeper tissue; the deeper layers of tissue are replenished by fresh blood and fluid to promote healing and hydration.
 Cups can be used in a gliding motion as well as placed statically in a location for several minutes.
 Once the cup is released, and over time, the blood and fluid that had been pulled up are reabsorbed into the circulatory and lymphatic systems, and ultimately waste and toxins released from the restricted tissue can be processed and removed from the body.
 Cupping can mimic the effects of massage at any level of pressure, from lymphatic to deep tissue massage.
 It can be effective up to 4 inches below the surface of the skin.
+Cupping is considered a non-invasive treatment, although deeper treatments can be associated with mild detoxification effects for the receiver.

 Gua sha involves the scraping of a variety of tools over certain locations on the body.
-It promotes benefits in the connective tissue and underlying muscles of the body, as well as scar tissue.
+It promotes benefits in the connective tissue and superficial tissues of the body, as well as scar tissue.
 The therapist will use lubricant and apply repeated pressurized strokes to the treatment area, causing discoloration.
 In modern days, gua sha is a technique within the broad category of soft tissue modalities known as Instrument Assisted Soft Tissue Mobilization (IASTM).
+Gua sha is considered an invasive treatment and clients should avoid vigorous activity for the rest of the day after receiving.
+Clients might also feel a stronger detoxification effect post-treatment, including mild fatigue, soreness and headache.

 Please fill out the paperwork ahead of your appointment.
 Also, please come at least 15 minutes early so you do not lose any time on the table.
 We will need the time to do a thorough intake of your first time with us.
 Early is always best for all sessions.
 Click here fill out the New Client Form